School Field Trips

 Discovery Visits for Schools

 Make your own discoveries at the museum!
-Students, along with their teachers and chaperones, can choose their own adventure and customize a museum visit.
-During a Discovery Visit, you can explore the galleries at your own pace, participate in interactive activities at Discovery Carts throughout the museum, and drop by the art-making station in the Sculpture Court.
+During a Discovery Visit, you can explore the galleries at your own pace, interact with activities at Discovery Carts throughout the museum, and drop by an art-making station.
 Unlike a traditional museum tour, you decide where you want to go, which museum facilitator you’d like to learn from, and how long you want to stay in each location based on students’ interests and what they are learning in class.

 At our Discovery Carts, students can:

-• Write a postcard from the perspective of a person in a portrait or landscape
+• Write and decorate a postcard related to a portrait or landscape.

-• Make STEAM connections by learning about the science of caring for artworks
+• Make STEAM connections and learn about the science of caring for artworks by completing a conservation puzzle and scavenger hunt.

 What to know before your Discovery Visit: